SviluppoWebAvanzato-Univaq/JAXRS_Base_T10/README.md

 # JAXRS_Base_T10
-> Template project for RESTful API with JAX-RS (Jersey) on JakartaEE9 and Tomcat 10
+> Template project for RESTful APIs with JAX-RS (Jersey) on JakartaEE9 and Tomcat 10

-This is the skeleton of a Java web application configured to publish a RESTful API (with a sample resource) running on JAkartaEE 9 and Tomcat 10
+This is the skeleton of a Java web application configured to publish a RESTful API (with a sample resource) running on JakartaEE 9 and Tomcat 10

 ## Usage